Today, non-resident founders must thread three very different needles when looking to establish some “bank account” for their U.S. entity formation.

 Here’s what compliance looks like today:

-• U.S. Presence Requirements: Banks favor businesses with a legitimate U.S. presence, at both the individual and company levels.
-Failure to meet these requirements could lead to account closures.
+- U.S. Presence Requirements: Banks prefer businesses with a legitimate U.S. presence, both at the individual and corporate levels.
+Failure to meet these requirements may result in account closure.

 How to Protect Your Business and Avoid Account Closures